V1D1AN/S1EM/README.md

 cd S1EM
 ```

-Edit the file "env.sample" and change the password for "elastic", after you can start the deploy.
+Edit the file "env.sample" and change the password for "elastic". <br />
+Change the account and the password of "OpenCTI".

+After, run the command:
 ```
 bash deploy.sh
 ```